 Paul Auster's Winter Journal is a contemplation of the body.
 Whether one thinks of being in possession of one's body or possessed by it, and Auster has experienced both, he considers his corporeal residence, how it has survived the assaults of time, and how it has contributed to the man and writer he has become.

-Your body in small rooms and large room, your body walking up and down stairs, your body swimming in ponds, lakes, rivers, and oceans, your body traipsing across muddy fields, your body lying in the tall grass of empty meadows, your body walking along city streets, your body laboring up hills and mountains, your body sitting down in chairs, lying down on beds, stretching out on beaches, cycling down country roads, walking through forests...accompany Auster, stumbling across little moments of transcendence.
+Your body in small rooms and large room, your body walking up and down stairs, your body swimming in ponds, lakes, rivers, and oceans, your body traipsing across muddy fields, your body lying in the tall grass of empty meadows, your body walking along city streets, your body laboring up hills and mountains, your body sitting down in chairs, lying down on beds, stretching out on beaches, cycling down country roads, walking through forests...accompany Auster, in his stumbles over little moments of transcendence.
 There is something patent but just in Auster's choice of a list to contain his writing as it mirrors the body - itself a container for the life he contemplates.

 Most noticeable of Auster's compositional decisions is his choice to write Winter Journal in second person.
 Initially I found it strange to read a book so fundamentally about someone else with the pronoun 'you' in every sentence.

 ...you continued to succumb to various infatuations with girls such as Patty, Susie, Dale, Jan, and Ethel.
 No more than kissing and holding hands, of course...No I didn't, I wanted to say to the book.
 This is not about me.
 This is about you.
 Why this affectation?
 Then I began to feel sympathy for the act of courage making public close examination of one's private self constitutes.
 I recognized this as perhaps the technique by which he could find enough distance to look closely.
 He is almost tricking himself, I thought, because the second person seems impersonal and lists seem mundane.
 Then I began to appreciate the unique music of the sentences that this created - appreciation to the formal level of the work.
-But finally, I was struck by the fact that in using the second person Auster was inviting me to imagine being him and in so doing find some identification with his experience.
+But finally, I was struck by the fact that in using the second person, Auster was inviting me to imagine being him and in so doing find some identification with his experience.
 I was surprised during Auster's description of a painful accident, whacking his head on a door frame, that I winced as though remembering my own pain.

 Most of the gems on creative process that I crave in artist memoirs are gleaned through inference in this book as opposed to instruction.
 But Auster shares a wonderful memory toward the end of Winter Journal of a dance concert he attended in New York in 1978.
-It is remarkable not for any great insight it offers into the choreography or art in general but for the awareness it evokes in him of the visceral origin of his writing.
+It is remarkable not for any great insight it offers into choreography or art in general, but for the awareness it evokes in him of the visceral origin of his writing.
 A refrain for Auster, if you read any interviews he has given.

 Writing begins in the body, it is the music of the body...In so doing, the book justifies its inventory of body as a fitting form for the consideration of the life of a writer - a satisfying marriage of form and content.